-Gun lobby NRA elects new president
+NRA elects Oliver North president

 During the 1980s he created a network which secretly sold weapons to Iran and diverted the proceeds to fund armed Nicaraguan anti-communist groups.

-He later became a conservative radio host and Fox News contributor.
+He later became a conservative radio host and was a Fox News contributor.

+Mr North announced he was retiring from Fox News in an NRA statement announcing his new role.

 The Iran-Contra scandal was arguably the major controversy of the Reagan presidency, as the US Congress had forbidden sending military aid to rebels in Nicaragua.